 A migraine headache can vary in intensity and is often accompanied by nausea and sensitivity to light and sound.
 Migraine headaches can be debilitating and cause other symptoms in addition to headache pain.
 A severe migraine attack can last for hours or days, and the pain can interfere with everyday activities.
 Your physician of general healthcare in Midtown. should evaluate all of your symptoms.
 Our primary care doctors in Manhattan design the best migraine treatment plan to prevent the symptoms and reduce the likelihood of future attacks.
 Our trusted Manhattan primary care providers and best internal medicine doctors are excellent migraine treatment specialists in New York.

 What are the Symptoms of a Migraine Headache?

 Warning signs of a migraine headache can include:

-- Prodromal, where signs develop one or two days before a migraine and which can include mood changes, having food cravings, feeling constipated, noticing you are thirsty and need to urinate more frequently.
+- Prodromal, where signs develop one or two days before a migraine and can include mood changes, food cravings, feeling constipated, noticing you are thirsty, and needing to urinate more frequently.

 - An aura can affect each person differently, as some people might lose part of their vision, while others will see bright spots or flashing lights.
 It can cause ringing in the ears.
 Some people will notice their lips or lower face, or their fingers have begun to tingle with pins and needles.
 An aura can last anywhere from a few minutes to an hour, with most lasting 15 to 30 minutes.

 - A severe headache that may be throbbing and which might only affect one side of the head.
 The headache may worsen over several hours.